The Nine-Point Circle

 Altitude Feet

-Next, we find the orthocenter $H$ where the three altitudes meet, and mark the altitude feet — the points where each altitude meets the opposite side:
+Next, we find the orthocenter where the three altitudes meet, and mark the altitude feet — the points where each altitude meets the opposite side:

 These are the second three of our nine special points.